engineblog/gatsby-casper-blog/content/posts/npm-installs/index.md

 1. Start at the bottom (last entry) of the error log
 2. Skip through the more generic messages
-3. Google the first specific error message
+3. Look into the first specific error message
-4. If unsuccessful, go to the top of the error log
+4. If unsuccessful, go to the next meaningful error message
-5. Repeat steps 2 and 3

 <p id='error'>Looking through my error log from the bottom, the first specific error I see is: